Kosovo Serbs: Middle Ages

 The Ottoman Empire invaded the realm of Lazar of Serbia on 28 June 1389, at the Battle of Kosovo near Pristina, at Gazimestan.
 The Serbian army, led by Prince Lazar with 12,000–30,000 men, faced the Ottoman army of 27,000–40,000.
 Lazar was killed in battle, while Sultan Murad I also lost his life, believed to have been assassinated by Serbian knight Miloš Obilić.
 The outcome of the battle is deemed inconclusive, with the new Sultan Bayezid I having to retreat to consolidate his power.
 Vuk Branković came to prominence as the local lord of Kosovo, though he was an Ottoman vassal at times, between 1392 and 1395.

-Another battle occurred in in 1448 between the Hungarian troops led by regent John Hunyadi and supported by the Albanian ruler Skanderbeg on one side, and Ottoman troops supported by the Branković dynasty in 1448.
+Another battle occurred in 1448 between the Hungarian troops led by regent John Hunyadi and supported by the Albanian ruler Skanderbeg on one side, and Ottoman troops supported by the Branković dynasty in 1448.
 Skanderbeg's troops, were stopped by Branković's troops, as he was more or less an Ottoman vassal.
 Hungarians lost the battle after a 2-day fight, but essentially stopped the Ottoman advance northwards.
 In 1455, southern regions of the Serbian Despotate were invaded again, and the region of Kosovo was finally conquered by the Ottoman Empire and incorporated into the Ottoman administrative system.

 Ottoman rule

 The Ottomans brought islamization with them, particularly in towns, and later also created the Kosovo vilayet as one of the administrative divisions of the Ottoman Empire.
 During the process of Islamisation, many Orthodox churches and holy sites were razed to the ground or converted into mosques.
 The grand Monastery of the Holy Archangels near Prizren was torn down at the end of the 16th century and the material used to build the Sinan Pasha Mosque, in Prizren, named after an islamized Albanian.
 Although the Serbian Patriarchate of Peć was officially abolished in 1532, an islamized Serb from Bosnia, Grand Vizier Sokollu Mehmed Pasha influenced the restoration of the Patriarchate in 1557.
-Special privileges were granted which helped the survival of Serbs and other Christians on Kosovo.
+Special privileges were granted which helped the survival of Serbs and other Christians in Kosovo.